Loading...

 Indicates a function is time/latency critical and should not run from flash.

-Decorates a function name, such that the function will execute from RAM (assuming it is not inlined into a flash function by the compiler) to avoid possible flash latency.
-Currently this macro is identical in implementation to __not_in_flash_func, however the semantics are distinct and a __time_critical_func may in the future be treated more specially to reduce the overhead when calling such function from a flash function.
+Decorates a function name, such that the function will execute from RAM to avoid possible flash latency.
+By default, this macro is identical in implementation to __no_inline_not_in_flash_func, however the semantics are distinct and a __time_critical_func can be treated more specially to reduce the overhead when calling such a function.

 For example a function called my_func taking an int parameter: